-US stocks mixed in early trading; bond yields surge
+Banks lead US stock indexes mostly higher in midday trade

-Major U.S. stock indexes wavered between small gains and losses in early trading Wednesday.
-Bond yields rose, sending banks higher.
+Major U.S. stock indexes edged mostly higher in midday trading Wednesday as gains in financial companies outweighed losses elsewhere in the market.
+Bond yields climbed to the highest level in four months, sending bank shares higher and weighing on utilities and other high-dividend payers.
 Energy stocks rose along with crude oil prices.
-Homebuilders climbed following a government report showing that new U.S. home construction rebounded strongly last month.
-Technology companies were the biggest laggard.
+Homebuilders declined following a mixed batch of housing data.
+Technology companies lagged the most.

 Most Read Business Stories